jshcmpbll/ffwatcher/README.md

 		This is the main script.
 Soon will be renamed to ffwatch.
 If you intend to use this, please open and modify this script.
 At the top you will see variables for the watch folder and other settings.

+How to run this script and make it run on login/boot.

+	To make this script run you will need to modify the permissions so it is an executable.